 Hematology/Oncology fellows may also take a Human Genetics rotation that offers research as well as clinical opportunities.

 We also participate in the Nationwide Children’s Hospital Genetics Residency Program and Fellowship program in Molecular Genetics and Cytogenetics.
 Residents and Fellows in these programs participate in rotations in our Division.
-During this rotation, residents participate in the care of and fellows observe the care of patients in our Clinical Cancer Genetics and Medical Genetics Programs, as well as our multidisciplinary specialty clinics.
+During this rotation, residents participate in the care of and fellows observe the care of patients in our Clinical Cancer Genetics and Medical Genetics and Genomics Programs, as well as our multidisciplinary specialty clinics.

 Undergraduate students and high school students interested in genetics and genetic counseling may also be provided with opportunities for shadowing and/or volunteering.